Gray's Sedge

 Sedge family (Cyperaceae)

-Cultivation: Gray's Sedge is typically found in partial sun to medium shade and wet to moist conditions.
-The soil should be loamy or silty and contain abundant organic matter.
+Cultivation: The preference is partial sun to medium shade, wet to moist conditions, and soil containing loam, silt, or sand with decaying organic matter.
 Temporary flooding is tolerated.

-Range & Habitat: This sedge is occasional to locally common in most areas of Illinois; it may be less common in NW Illinois than elsewhere (see Distribution Map).
-Habitats include wet to moist deciduous woodlands, swamps, low shaded areas along streams or rivers, and shady seeps.
-Occasionally, this species spreads to adjacent mesic areas of woodlands, but this habitat is less typical for this sedge.
+Range & Habitat: The native Gray's Sedge is occasional to locally common in most areas of Illinois; it may be less common in NW Illinois than elsewhere (see Distribution Map).
+Habitats include wet to moist deciduous woodlands, sandy and non-sandy swamps, low shaded areas along streams, and shaded seeps.
+Occasionally, Gray's Sedge spreads to adjacent mesic areas of woodlands, but this habitat is less typical for this sedge.
+It is found in average to high quality natural areas.

-Photograhic Location: Along a small stream in Busey Woods at Urbana, Illinois.
+Photographic Location: Along a small stream in Busey Woods at Urbana, Illinois.
+Because the photographed sedge has finely pubescent perigynia, it is Carex grayi hispidula, rather than the typical variety.

 Comments: The pistillate spikelet of this attractive sedge resembles a medieval mace.
 Because of this unusual characteristic, Gray's Sedge is fairly easy to identify.
 It is closely related to a less common sedge, Carex intumescens, which has a similar appearance.
-This latter species has pistillate spikelets that are less globoid (because its lowermost perigynia don't hang downward to the same extent as those of Gray's Sedge) and the base of each perigynium for this species is rounded, rather than wedge-shaped.
-Sometimes specimens of Gray's Sedge with pubescent perigynia are recognized as a distinct variety, or Carex grayi hispidula.
-The seeds are distributed in part by water because the inflated perigynia (within which the seeds are contained) can float on its surface.
-This is a characteristic of many other wetland sedges.
+This latter species has pistillate spikelets that are less globoid in shape (because its lowermost perigynia are less declined than those of Gray's Sedge) and the bases of its perigynia are rounded, rather than wedge-shaped.
+Like many other wetland sedges, the perigynia of Gray's Sedge are inflated to facilitate the dispersal of their seeds by water.
+More terrestrial sedges on dry land usually have flattened perigynia, sometimes with narrowly winged margins, to facilitate the dispersal of their seeds by wind.

 Return